h12w/gspec/README.md

 groups.
 An empty path means the top level of test group should be executed, including all its descendants.

-suite package provides a convenient way to gather and run TestFuncs. suite.Add adds a TestFunc to a global slice and suite.Test runs all the gathered tests.
+gspec package provides a convenient way to gather and run TestFuncs. gspec.Add adds a TestFunc to a global slice and gspec.Test runs all the gathered tests.
 Other parameters like path and concurrent are provided by command-line flags.

 ###Test report